Healthier Icing Recipe

 Healthy Christmas Cookies with Naturally Colored Icing

 To get the purple color frosting, I boiled a couple purple sweet potatoes in a a saucepan in a small amount of water.
 When the water was almost gone, there was a thick purple liquid at the bottom of the pan.
 I added a few drops of that to my icing and voila!
 Purple icing!
+I haven’t tried it, but I think beets would work as well.

 To tint my icing pink (or light red – not shown), I boiled some frozen cranberries in a tiny bit of water until most of the water boiled away.
 Then I lightly mashed the cranberries so they released a thick red liquid.
 (Not much mashing was required.)
 When I added that to my icing, it turned anywhere from pink to almost red depending on how much I added.